How to Draft Corporate Bylaws: A Step-by-Step Guide for Your Business

 The Articles of Incorporation is the doc you’ll file with the state to officially become a corp.
 This topic is probably more complicated than people think, so if you’ve tried to wing it on your own in the past, good for you.
 It's even better to read up on this process to make sure you do it right in the future.

-And if you need other help with your corporation after you finish, check out Legal GPS for Business.
+And if you need other help with your corporation after you finish, check out Legal GPS Pro.

-For your company to be legally recognized as a corporation, you must file Articles of Incorporation in the state where your business will be incorporated.
+For your company to be legally recognized as a corporation, review the process of forming a corporation to make sure everything is in order.
 Some states refer to this document as a “Certificate of Formation” or “Articles of Association.”
 For the sake of simplicity, we’ll only use the term “Articles of Incorporation” or just “Articles.”
 Filing this document is necessary to ensure compliance with your state’s legal requirements for registering a business entity.
 This document will state basic information about your company as well as how you intend to structure and run it.

 For the document to be approved, it must be signed by the incorporator.
 An incorporator is the individual or entity that handled the incorporation process and filed the articles.
 Your company cannot be incorporated without the incorporator’s signature.